Dovalization/cookbook/README.md

 A collection of automation recipes for streamlining personal workflows, knowledge management, and everyday digital tasks in the era of artificial intelligence.

+*Cookbook: Because good automation, like good cooking, starts with having the right recipes.*

 ⚠️ This project is a work in progress, some recipes may be incomplete, broken, or not fully tested.
 That said, contributions are welcome! ⚠️

 ## What is Cookbook?